What is digital safeguarding?

 - Creating Safer Online Spaces.
 A guide to setting and maintaining safeguarding standards when delivering certain services online, such as teaching or exercise classes.
 Read more.

 - Guidance for Sport and Activity Organisations when Delivering Activities Online.
 Clubs providing online activities need to be aware of the welfare and wellbeing of their participants when conducting activities online.
+Please note – this post was written in response to the first enforced government lockdown in 2020.
+But we feel the advice and guidance is still relevant.
 Read more.

 - Photography Guidance.
 Is it illegal to take a picture of a child or young person under 18?
 Not necessarily.
 But there are still precautions you should take when taking and sharing photos of yourself and others.
 Read more.